Image courtesy of Tom Sanladerer's video on our Carbonyte filament

 Make no mistake: the right blend of resin and CF can make a superior, hard, stiff and durable material that will rival any other filament available for consumer level FDM printing today.
 So for those projects where nothing else will do, carbon could be your go-to filament.

-You can treat this article as a mini carbon fibre filament review.
-Let’s take a look at the 4 highest performance carbon composites currently available on the market today:
+You can treat this article as a mini carbon fiber filament review.
+Let’s take a look at the 4 highest performance 3D printer carbon fiber filament varieties currently available on the market today:

 ColorFabb XT CF20 (Carbon Fibre PETG Filament) Price: Approx. £60/KG